Skip to content

 Judgment Liens

 Court judgments from lawsuits, credit card debt, or other legal matters.
+These attach to all real property you own in the county and are valid for 10 years, renewable for another 10.

-How Liens Get Paid at Closing
+How Title Companies Clear Liens at Closing

 What If Liens Exceed Your Equity?